 While the College endeavors to offer financial assistance to meet the full demonstrated need of students, limited resources do not always allow this to happen.
 In instances where a student receives assistance in an amount less than the demonstrated financial need, families may need to pay more than the calculated EFC in order to cover the costs associated with enrollment at Lewis & Clark.

-- Approximately 82 percent of our undergraduate students received some form of financial assistance.
+- Approximately 86 percent of our students received some form of financial assistance.

 - Individual aid packages vary widely in value, depending on the student’s relative strength in the applicant pool and demonstrated financial need.